Learn to Increase Your Serotonin Levels Naturally

 -

 Cognition and Brain Function: Serotonin influences cognitive function and memory.
-Although its role in these areas is complex and still being researched, serotonin is thought to play a role in synaptic plasticity, which is essential for learning and memory.
+Although its role in these areas is complex and still under investigation, serotonin is thought to play a role in synaptic plasticity, which is essential for learning and memory.

 -